tldr-pages/tldr/pages/linux/xeyes.md

 # xeyes

-> Display eyes on the screen that follow the mouse cursor
+> Display eyes on the screen that follow the mouse cursor.

 - Launch xeyes on local display: